 NHTSA’s Rosekind promises to focus on two important issues during his short tenure until the end of the Obama administration in January 2017.
 First, changing the vehicle defect recall system and improving how safety defects are reported; and second, increasing the time frame in how quickly and efficiently automakers recall cars once they are aware of a safety defect.
 Rosekind said he would not tolerate carmakers hiding known vehicle defects.

 Rosekind also wants to raise the $35 million limit on penalties against automakers that delay or fail to recall defective vehicles to at least $300 million, or remove the cap on penalties altogether, to incentivize automakers to recall vehicles as soon as they learn of safety defects.

 Corporations often fail to make the necessary safety changes until their pocketbook is negatively impacted.
 Although $35 million is a great deal of money, it is but a small sum for automakers to pay as a cost of doing business.
-We support increasing monetary fines against automakers regarding vehicle safety issues to provide the sufficient financial sting to change automakers’ behavior to focus more on vehicle safety, issue vehicle recalls and repair defective vehicles more timely.
+We support increasing monetary fines against automakers regarding vehicle safety issues to provide a sufficient financial sting to change automakers’ behavior to focus more on vehicle safety, issue vehicle recalls, and repair defective vehicles more timely.